Korean, Edit

 ④ Mechanism of increased water reabsorption by ADH

-⑤ Causes of polyuria
+⑤ Causes of diabetes insipidus

 ⑵ Renin-Angiotensin-Aldosterone System (RAAS)